-8: Social Responsibility and Ethical Reasoning - Students will be able to identify and address conflicting ethical values and develop a sense of responsibility for the broad impacts of individual actions and social institutions.
+8: Social Responsibility and Ethical Reasoning - • Students will examine socio-ecological dynamics and the Students will be able to identify and address ethics of humans in ecology and evolutionary biology conflicting ethical values and develop a sense of • Students will learn about global issues and cultural constru responsibility for the broad impacts of individual that influence the study of ecology and evolutionary biology. actions and social institutions.
 They will understand their role as citizens and their responsibility to work with others in promoting quality of life and sustainable society.